NIST Traceability and Accredited Calibration: The Practical Difference

 What NIST traceability actually requires

 NIST traceability is a documented chain.
-The National Institute of Standards and Technology defines metrological traceability as the property of a measurement result whereby the result can be related to a reference through a documented unbroken chain of calibrations, each contributing to the measurement uncertainty.
+The National Institute of Standards and Technology defines metrological traceability this way.
+A result must link back to a reference through an unbroken, documented chain of calibrations.
+Each link in that chain adds to the measurement uncertainty.

-In practice, a NIST-traceable calibration means three things.
-The reference standard used for the calibration was itself calibrated against a higher-level standard, and that chain leads back to NIST or to another national metrology institute recognized through the International Bureau of Weights and Measures.
-The uncertainty contribution of each link in the chain is documented.
-And the result is reported with a measurement uncertainty that includes the contributions from all upstream links.
+In real terms, a NIST-traceable calibration means three things.
+First, the reference standard used was itself calibrated against a higher-level standard.
+That chain leads back to NIST, or to another national metrology institute recognized through the International Bureau of Weights and Measures.
+Second, the uncertainty added by each link is written down.
+Third, the result is reported with a measurement uncertainty that rolls in every link above it.

-A laboratory can claim NIST traceability without being accredited.
-It can purchase a NIST-traceable reference standard, calibrate a customer instrument against it, and issue a NIST-traceable calibration certificate.
-The traceability claim, on its own, says nothing about the technical competence of the laboratory performing the calibration, the conditions under which the calibration was performed, or the validity of the uncertainty calculation.
+A lab can claim NIST traceability without being accredited.
+It can buy a NIST-traceable standard, check a customer unit against it, and issue a NIST-traceable certificate.
+That claim alone says nothing about the lab’s skill.
+It says nothing about the room conditions.
+It says nothing about whether the uncertainty math is sound.

 What ISO/IEC 17025:2017 accreditation adds

-ISO/IEC 17025:2017 is the international standard for the competence of testing and calibration laboratories.
-Accreditation against the standard is third-party assessment by an International Laboratory Accreditation Cooperation Mutual Recognition Arrangement signatory, most commonly A2LA or ANAB in the United States.
+ISO/IEC 17025:2017 is the global standard for the competence of testing and calibration labs.
+To be accredited to it, a lab must pass a third-party assessment.
+That assessor must be a signatory of the International Laboratory Accreditation Cooperation Mutual Recognition Arrangement signatory, most often A2LA or ANAB in the United States.

-Accreditation addresses what NIST traceability alone does not.
-It addresses personnel competence requirements, including training, qualification, and authorization.
-It addresses equipment, including calibration of reference standards, environmental conditions, and uncertainty methodology.
-Accreditation requirements for uncertainty evaluation are documented in ILAC P14 and the Guide to the Expression of Uncertainty in Measurement, formally JCGM 100.
-It addresses technical procedures, including conformity statements, decision rules, and content requirements for calibration certificates.
+Accreditation covers what NIST traceability alone does not.
+It covers staff skill: training, qualification, and sign-off.
+It covers gear: how reference standards are calibrated, what the room is like, and how uncertainty is worked out.
+The rules for uncertainty sit in ILAC P14 and the Guide to the Expression of Uncertainty in Measurement, also known as JCGM 100.
+Accreditation also covers method: conformity statements, decision rules, and what must appear on a certificate.

 Where the two overlap and where they diverge

-There is also a subtlety inside accreditation itself.
-An accredited laboratory can perform calibrations outside the scope of its accreditation.
-Those calibrations will still be NIST-traceable, but they will not be accredited.
-The certificate should clearly identify whether the calibration was performed within or outside the scope of accreditation.
+There is a catch inside accreditation itself.
+An accredited lab can do work outside its own scope.
+That work is still NIST-traceable, but it is not accredited.
+The certificate should say plainly whether the job fell inside or outside the scope of accreditation.

-The practical implication is straightforward: a calibration certificate from an accredited laboratory does not automatically mean the specific calibration was accredited.
-The scope of accreditation is the source of truth.
+So the takeaway is simple.
+A certificate from an accredited lab does not always mean that job was accredited.
+The scope document is the source of truth.

 How to verify both claims on a calibration certificate

-For NIST traceability, a defensible certificate will show a traceability statement identifying the reference standard used, the reference standard's identification and calibration record reference, and the measurement uncertainty for the calibration, traceable through the standard's uncertainty.
+For NIST traceability, a solid certificate shows three things.
+It shows a traceability statement that names the reference standard used.
+It shows that standard’s ID and its calibration record.
+It shows the measurement uncertainty for the job, traced through the standard’s own uncertainty.

-The accreditation claim should be verified independently.
-Both A2LA and ANAB maintain public directories.
-Search by the laboratory's certificate number, confirm the certificate is current, and download the scope of accreditation.
-Match the scope against the parameter, range, and uncertainty on the calibration certificate.
-If the scope does not cover what is on the certificate, the certificate is not an accredited calibration regardless of what the certificate header says.
+Check the accreditation claim yourself.
+A2LA and ANAB both keep public directories.
+Search by the lab’s certificate number.
+Confirm it is current.
+Download the scope of accreditation.
+Match that scope to the parameter, range, and uncertainty on the certificate.
+If the scope does not cover the work, it is not an accredited calibration, whatever the header says.

 When each is sufficient for regulated environments

-FDA-regulated environments under 21 CFR Part 820 require calibration traceable to national or international standards.
-The FDA does not strictly require accreditation, but inspectors increasingly expect accredited calibration as evidence of laboratory competence, particularly for measurements that affect product release decisions.
-The case for accredited calibration in FDA-regulated environments is described in The Role of Calibration in Regulatory Compliance: FDA, ISO 9001, and AS9100.
+Under FDA rules in 21 CFR Part 820, calibration must trace to national or global standards.
+The FDA does not demand accreditation outright.
+Still, inspectors more and more expect it as proof of lab skill.
+That is doubly true for readings that drive product release.
+The case for accredited work in FDA shops is laid out in The Role of Calibration in Regulatory Compliance: FDA, ISO 9001, and AS9100.

-Defense procurement under ANSI/NCSL Z540.3 requires accredited calibration with additional false accept risk constraints.
-Traceability alone is not sufficient.
+Defense buying under ANSI/NCSL Z540.3 requires accredited calibration, plus limits on false accept risk.
+Traceability alone will not do.

-For most regulated buyers, the practical decision is not "traceability or accreditation."
-Accreditation includes traceability.
-Choosing an accredited laboratory automatically secures both.
-Where accreditation scope does not cover a specific parameter or range, traceability is the next-best evidence, but the gap should be documented in the supplier qualification file.
-The broader case for accreditation is covered in Why Accredited Calibration Labs Are Critical to Quality Assurance and Compliance.
+For most regulated buyers, the choice is not traceability versus accreditation.
+Accreditation already includes traceability.
+Pick an accredited lab and you get both.
+Where the scope does not cover a given parameter or range, traceability is the next-best proof.
+Log that gap in your supplier file.
+The wider case for accreditation is covered in Why Accredited Calibration Labs Are Critical to Quality Assurance and Compliance.

 Frequently Asked Questions